Policies of General Applicability

 If the teacher of your class feels that it is necessary for your child to be withdrawn from the class or the Lilac program, it would be acted upon through a confidential understanding between the parents, the teachers, and the Board of Directors.

 General: We are currently a mask-optional program.
 Please stay home if your child is sick (i.e., temperature of 100.0º F or higher, chills, body aches, severe fatigue, headache, congestion or runny nose, sore throat not due to allergies, cough, nausea, vomiting, or diarrhea).
 We will continue to ask you to attest that your child is free from symptoms at drop-off.
 If there is a sick member of your family, but your child has not yet exhibited symptoms of illness, please consider whether your child is just a day or two away from falling ill and is likely contagious and stay home.
 If you choose to have your child attend in this circumstance, please have your child wear a mask while indoors at Lilac.
 In addition if your child is getting over an illness and may still be contagious, please have your child mask while indoors at Lilac.
 It is also helpful to communicate with teachers if your child is experiencing seasonal allergies or has a lingering cough.
 Teachers will continue to use air purifiers in the classroom at their discretion.
 Please do not send children to Lilac until at least 24 hours after a fever has broken on its own, or 24 hours after a child has vomited.
-If your child has a highly contagious condition, such as lice, influenza, or COVID, please let us know so that we can inform other families.
-We ask that any child with lice not come to Lilac until all nits are gone.We realize the delicate nature of these issues and will always strive for respect and confidentiality.
+If your child has a highly contagious condition, such as lice, whooping cough, measles, influenza, or COVID, please let your child's teacher or a board member know so that we may inform other families who may have been exposed.
+We ask that any child with lice not come to Lilac until all nits are gone.
+We realize the delicate nature of these issues and will always strive for respect and confidentiality.

 Safety/Security: Personal safety is an issue that our community takes very seriously.
 The Asbury First United Methodist Church building is locked at all times.
 LCG teachers, teaching assistants, and the LCG Board President will have security fobs to allow for entrance on Tuesday afternoons.
 Members will be provided with a passcode unique to LCG to allow for entrance on Tuesday afternoons.
-That said, there are other groups and tenants that share the space (e.g., a day care, the Finger Lakes Opera, art classes, a UPK program, etc.) and those groups have their own passcodes that allow them entrance on the days and at the times their groups meet in the building.
+That said, there are other groups and tenants that share the space (e.g., a day care, the Finger Lakes Opera, art classes, an EPK program, etc.) and those groups have their own passcodes that allow them entrance on the days and at the times their groups meet in the building.
 Children are expected to remain with their teacher and their class during class time and may not be unattended in the halls.

 Emergency Medical Care: For the purposes of these policies and consistent with the parent registration agreement, emergency first aid is defined as care that is necessary to stabilize an illness or injury (for example, stopping bleeding or cleaning a wound).
 Definitive Care is defined as care that is necessary for the complete resolution of an illness or injury (for example, suturing of a wound or setting of a broken bone).